Tracking Your Progress

 Choosing the round to shoot

-- In the shelter at the range there is a comprehensive list of outdoor rounds showing the number of arrows to be shot at each distance and the size of target face to use.
+In the shelter at the range there is a comprehensive list of outdoor rounds showing the number of arrows to be shot at each distance and the size of target face to use.
 Choose one that you feel comfortable with, both in terms of the distances to be shot and the number of arrows you will have to shoot.

 How to submit your scores

-If you have shot at an external competition please highlight your score on the competition results sheet before posting or emailing it.
+If you have shot at an external competition, please highlight your score on the competition results sheet before emailing it to the Records Officer.

-For the purposes of claiming club or external records, scores must be recorded according to the Rules of Shooting, this includes adopting a system of scoring which prevents any archer being the sole recorder of their own score.
-The scoresheet must be signed by both the archer and the scorer or in the case of external shoots the official competition results sheet must be submitted.
+For the purposes of claiming club or external records, scores must be recorded according to the Rules of Shooting.
+This includes adopting a system of scoring which prevents any archer being the sole recorder of their own score.
+The scoresheet must be signed by both the archer and the scorer, or in the case of external shoots, the official competition results sheet must be submitted.
 You can find the current Club and External records in the Members Area.

 Club target days (for the purposes of shooting rounds for handicap purposes)